Many people find bed bug bites hard to identify. Here are some signs you may be sharing a bed with these pests.

 If your home remains infested with bed bugs for too long, you may start finding it hard to sleep and it can even cause anxiety in extreme cases.
 Bed bug bites can also cause an allergic reaction and the person may have severe itching or hives.

 Bed bug bites do not always show symptoms.
 Some people do not have any physical reactions.
 However, if you don’t see any bedbug bites on the skin, it does not mean there is no infestation.
 You can look for bloodstains on the bed covers that these bugs leave behind after sucking your blood.
 Check the room thoroughly, and make sure to look around the seams of mattresses and corners of the bed where they can sneak in and take refuge.

 Do bed bug bites itch?

-Some people do get itching after a bed bug bite, however others may not notice a reaction at all.
-You may feel like scratching the bite area very badly, but it is important not to do so, because it can cause a wound that can lead to infection.
+Some people do get itching after a bed bug bite, however, others may not notice a reaction at all.
+You may feel like scratching the bite area very badly, but it is important not to do so because it can cause a wound that can lead to infection.

-According to Centers for Disease Control, when a bed bug bites it transfers both an anticoagulant and anesthetic through its mouth.
+According to the Centers for Disease Control, when a bed bug bites it transfers both an anticoagulant and anesthetic through its mouth.
 Due to this, the person that has been bitten typically does not feel anything immediately.
 The anticoagulant prevents the blood from clotting and ensures that the blood flows freely so that the bed bug can continue feeding.
 Once the effect of the anesthetic wears off, the site may start itching.

 Treatment for bed bugs